Biniu28/pancake-smart-contracts/README.md

-1 - Create a new folder inside `projects` <br/> lerna 2 - Run `yarn init` package.json
+1 - Create a new folder inside `projects` <br/> lerna 2 - Run `yarn init`
+Create a new project
+1 - Create a new folder inside projects lerna 2 - Run yarn init package.json

-Commands inside the root `package.json` starting with `lerna` will run the corresponding command in each subproject.
+Commands inside the root `package.json` starting with `lerna` will run the corresponding command in each sub